MI7J/mangos/sql/additions/readme.txt

     cp 63 - Fixed spell 51692 and ranks.
 Patch provided by Tequila cp 64 - Fixed replacing effect of spell 61840 by 20066.
 Patch provided by MrLama cp 65 - Fixed spell damage bonus for spell 54158.
-Patch provided by MrLama
+Patch provided by MrLama cp 66 - Fixed haste bonus for spell 15473.
+Patch provided by Tasssadar